aws-samples/ipfs-cluster-fargate/README.md

 A python CDK project to deploy IPFS Cluster on ECS Fargate.
 Pleare refer to the [AWS Blog](https://aws.amazon.com/blogs/containers/deploying-ipfs-cluster-using-aws-fargate-and-amazon-efs-one-zone/) for more details.

+## IMPORTANT

+The default CDK stack will deploy and run the default `ipfs/kubo:latest` and `ipfs/ipfs-cluster:latest` Docker images.

+If killed, the IPFS daemon leaves a `repo.lock` file that will prevent the restart of the Fargate task.

+Running your own custom image FROM `ipfs/kubo` is required to fix this issue.

+We've created a `Dockerfile_efs` just for that.
+Use it to build your own image and reference it in your CloudFormation stack.

+_Note_: `Dockerfile_s3` is also available to build a Docker image that sets up IPFS to use S3 as storage layer.
+Using S3 as storage is expensive!
+IPFS is chatty and makes a LOT of S3 GET requests which are paid for.

 ## Architecture

 ### IPFS cluster with EFS One Zone Storage Class (Default)

 ![IPFS Cluster With EFS One Zone Storage](image/ipfs-cluster-draw.io-OneZoneEFS.drawio.png)

 ### IPFS cluster with Standard EFS Storage

 For the region contains AZ that does not support One Zone EFS.

 Set `ONE_ZONE_EFS=False` in `ipfscluster.env`